cashubtc/nuts/nut-xx.md

 - m = master key
 - 129372' (UTF-8 for 🥜)
-- unit_reference = Big endian encoded integer of the first 4 bytes of the sha256 hash of the unit string modulo by 2^31.
+- unit_reference = Big endian encoded integer of the first 4 bytes of the sha256 hash of the canonical unit string reference modulo by 2^31.
 We modulo because we want to stay inside the `2^31 - 1` range.
   ex: sha256sum('auth')[:4] = bdf49c3c = 3186924604
   3186924604 % 2^31 = 1039440956.
 - version: uint32
 - index_of_amount = index of and the amounts of the keyset as if the where laid in an array. ex: [1, 2, 4, 8, 16, ...]

 `m / 129372' / unit_reference' / version' / index_of_amount'`

 ## Configuration